Pre-Congress Workshops

 Electron Energy Loss Spectroscopy: Learning Past, Present and Future Applications

-Session chair: Wu Zhou, Robert Klie and Juan-Carlos Idrobo
+Scientific Organisers: Wu Zhou, Robert Klie and Juan-Carlos Idrobo

 This workshop offers a comprehensive introduction to Electron Energy-Loss Spectroscopy (EELS), covering topics from its fundamental principles to state-of-the-art instrumentation and technique development, as well as advanced applications for probing electronic structure, chemistry, bonding, and quasiparticle excitations at the nanoscale and even at the atomic scale.